daniel-samson/neovim/README.md

 - KDE Neon 16.04
 - Deepin

-Support OS means that the install script will only let you install these distribution of linux use premade recipes.
+Support OS means that the install script will only let you install on these distribution of linux using premade recipes.

 ### Installation: